The Loyal Women’s Guild and the Pioneer Memorial Crosses

 Bulawayo had fewer Pioneer memorial crosses (6%) with the majority of Pioneer memorial crosses placed on unmarked graves at Salisbury (48%) and Gwelo (17%) Grave memorials at Bulawayo and Gwelo appear to have been maintained in better condition than at Salisbury Pioneer cemetery.

 This may be because as the Town Clerk, Mr Wardens explained in a letter dated 21/06/1909: “The Municipal Council was not formed until 1897 and we have a complete register of burials from that date onwards; but unfortunately, the same cannot be said of the earlier records.”

 Photo showing Pioneer memorial crosses torn up and discarded at the Old Mutare cemetery following the chaos of the 2000 land invasions in Zimbabwe.
 The photo was taken by Jonty Winch during his research on Monty Bowden who died at Old Mutare on 19/02/1892.
 [See the article on the Pioneer cemetery at Old Mutare on the website www.zimfieldguide.com under Manicaland]

 As background for this article, all the details from the two graves registers at the National Archives of Zimbabwe; the LWG Register referenced NAZ 1/4/1 and the Pioneer and Police Graves Register referenced NAZ S152, were entered onto an Excel spreadsheet with over twelve hundred names which can be sorted in various ways.
-A separate list includes all the details of the Pioneer memorial crosses that were distributed by the LWG.
+A separate list includes all the details of the Pioneer memorial crosses that were distributed by the LWG and is shown below.
 There are also copies of the BSAP and British South Africa Company plans of early cemeteries with keys to the names on the graves.